Locust Watch

 Information dissemination in DLIS

-DLIS prepares and distributes a number of products that summarizes and forecasts the locust situation.
+DLIS prepares and distributes several products that summarize and forecast the locust situation.
 Every month, DLIS produces a monthly bulletin and six-week forecast.
-During periods of increased locust activity, these are supplemented by updates and alerts.
-Specific warnings of significant rainfall, locust developments or invasion threat are sent directly by email to the relevant country with suggested action to take, when and where.
+During periods of increased locust activity, these are supplemented by updates, alerts and briefs.
+Specific warnings of significant rainfall, locust developments or invasion threats are sent directly by email, WhatsApp and Signal to the relevant country with suggested action to take, when and where.
+DLIS interact with social media such as Facebook and X/Twitter.
 All bulletins, updates and alerts are in English, French and Arabic.
-They are archived in the Archives section of Locust Watch where they can be downloaded.
+They are archived in the information section of the FAO Locust-Watch internet where they can be downloaded.

 Library